hipay/hipay-docs/hipay-enterprise-sdk-magento_2/07-Payment-methods-configuration.md

 ![legend](images/3dsecure_rules.png)

-## “Sales” mode (direct capture)
+## “Sale” mode (direct capture)

-When making a purchase with the “Sales” mode, the capture is automatically requested right after authorization.
+When making a purchase with the “Sale” mode, the capture is automatically requested right after authorization.
 Please refer to [Response Content Type – Parameters – operation](https://developer.hipay.com/doc-api/enterprise/gateway/#/payments/requestNewOrder).

 If the payment fails, the customer is redirected to an error page and the status is defined as “_CANCELED_”.